PerilousBooklet/lite-xl-ide/README.md

 > [!NOTE]
 > The information stored here will eventually be moved to the [new website](https://takase.top/lite-xl-docs/user-guide/introduction/)

-This repository contains development information about plugins and configurations that aims to turn [Lite XL](https://takase.top/lite-xl-docs/) into a powerful but still minimal IDE.
+This repository contains development information about plugins and configurations that aim to turn [Lite XL](https://takase.top/lite-xl-docs/) into a powerful but still minimal IDE.

 If you want to know the development status of the IDE configuration for yoiur favourite programming language, look at the